EzekielGuarin/WD-HANDS-ON-2/readme.md

 This project focuses on the creation and demonstration of unique Header section and Card styles designs, The designs will be crafted using HTML and CSS to showcase a variety of aesthetic and functional possibilities for website layouts

+Guiding Question:
+- What is the project - This project is about displaying 2 different hero section and card designs
+- Whats the purpose - The purpose of this is to show a distinct and variety designs of the hero section and card designs
+- What technology used and how it is used - Used VSCODE for coding, used HTML and CSS as my programming language

 ### Technology
 <!-- TODO: List of Technology Used -->
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)